Skip to content

 • Availability: once a plant enters production, price and supply can change quickly.

-• Pattern is not a promise: some variegated plants can be chimeric mosaics in the growing tip; sectors can expand or shrink as the plant grows.
+• Variegated pattern can shift: some variegated plants are chimeric mosaics in the growing tip; pale sectors can expand or shrink as the plant grows.

-• Care can’t create variegation: genetics sets the potential; better light mainly helps the plant support low-chlorophyll tissue.
+• Care can’t create variegation: genetics sets the potential; brighter filtered light mainly helps the plant support low-chlorophyll tissue.

 For a deep dive into variegation mechanisms, chimeras, and what “reversion” really means, see: Guides to Variegation, Pigmentation & Leaf Color.